Cognigy/Documentation/docs/en/docs/ai/knowledge-ai.md

 With the new Cognigy Knowledge AI solution, you no longer need to rely solely on [Intents](nlu/nlu-overview/ml-intents.md) and [Default Replies](nlu/nlu-overview/overview.md#default-replies) to identify user questions and provide relevant content based on predefined responses.
 Crafting these question-and-answer pairs can be time-consuming and labor-intensive, requiring ongoing maintenance efforts.

-Instead, Cognigy Knowledge AI technology allows you to upload existing knowledge as documents, such as PDF, text, and DOCX files, as well as files in a custom Cognigy format.
+Instead, Cognigy Knowledge AI technology lets you to upload existing knowledge as documents, such as PDF, text, and DOCX files, as well as files in a custom Cognigy format.
 This technology extracts meaningful information from these documents and makes it accessible to Flow designers via the Knowledge AI Nodes.
 This approach empowers you to build knowledge-based virtual agents quickly and effortlessly,